A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Discussion and conclusion

+The abundance of existing literature on structuring the field and methods of XAI has by now reached an overwhelming level for beginners and practitioners.
+To help in finding good starting points for a deeper dive, we here presented a rich and structured survey of surveys on XAI topics.
+This showed an increasing breadth of application fields and method types investigated in order to provide explainable yet accurate learned models.
+Especially, the exponentially increasing number of both XAI methods and method surveys suggests an increasing interest in XAI unrestrained growth of the research field in the upcoming years.
+As some persisting trends, we found the application domains of medicine and recommendation systems, as well as (visual) explanations for visual models.
+Some upcoming or re-awakening trends seem to be the field of natural language processing, and rule-based explanation methods.

-In this paper, we combined existing taxonomies and surveys on the topic of XAI into an overarching taxonomy and added other highly relevant concepts from the literature.
-Starting from the definition of the problem of XAI, we developed our taxonomy based on three main parts: the task, the explainer and metrics.
-We defined each of these parts and explained them using numerous example concepts and example methods from the most relevant as well as the most recent research literature.
-To provide a guide on the methods, we classified the presented methods according to seven criteria that are significant in the literature.
-We asked about the task, the form of transparency, whether the method is model-agnostic or model-specific, whether it generates global or local explanations, what the object of explanation is, in what form explanations are presented and the type of explanation.
-In our taxonomy, we highlighted that beyond the presented parts (task, explainer and metric), there are also other, use case specific, aspects to consider when developing, applying, and evaluating XAI to account for different stakeholders and their context.
-To date, there is no article in the current research literature that unifies taxonomies, illustrates them through a variety of methods, and also serves as a starting point for use case driven research.
+With the ever-growing amount of methods for achieving explainability and interpretability, XAI method surveys developed many approaches for method categorization.
+Early foundational concepts have been extended and sub-structured to increasingly detailed collections of aspects for differentiating XAI methods.
+This paper systematically united aspects scattered over existing literature into an overarching taxonomy structure.
+Starting from the definition of the problem of XAI, we found the following three main parts of an explanation procedure suitable for a top-level taxonomy structure: the task, the explainer, and evaluation metrics.
+This paper in detail defines and sub-structures each of these parts.
+The applicability of those taxonomy aspects for differentiating methods is evidenced practically: Numerous example methods from the most relevant as well as the most recent research literature are discussed and categorized according to the taxonomy aspects.
+An overview of the examples is given in the end, concentrating on the seven classification criteria that are most significant in the literature.
+These concretely are the \emph{task}, the form of \emph{interpretability} (\forexample, inherently interpretable), whether the method is \emph{model-agnostic or model-specific}, whether it generates \emph{global or local} explanations, what the \emph{object of explanation} is, in what form explanations are \emph{presented}, and the type of explanation.

+As highlighted in the course of the paper, the creation of an explanation system should be tailored tightly to the use-case: This holds for all of development, application, and evaluation of XAI the system.
+Concretely, the different stakeholders and their contexts should be taken into account \cite{langer_what_2021,gleicher_framework_2016}.
+Our proposed taxonomy may serve as a profound basis to analyze stakeholder needs and formulate concrete, use-case-specific requirements upon the explanation system.
+The provided survey of surveys then provides the entry point when looking for XAI methods fulfilling the derived requirements.